ivy-nguyen12/Financial_Analysis/README.md

 # Netflix Financial Analysis

 This project is a comprehensive financial analysis of Netflix Inc., conducted as part of a Corporate Financial Reporting course.
-It evaluates the company’s capital structure, performance, and risk profile through the lens of financial statements, ratio analysis, and valuation metrics.
+It evaluates the company’s capital structure, performance, and risk profile through the lens of financial statements, ratio analysis, and valuation models.

-**Prepared by:** Vy Nguyen (as part of the MBA in Finance course)
+**Prepared by:** Vy Nguyen (as part of the MBA in Finance program)

 ---